smittytone/PreviewMarkdown/README.md

 ## Acknowledgements ##

-PreviewMarkdown’s app extensions contain SwiftyMarkdown by Simon Fairbairn and other contributors, and YamlSwift by Behrang Noruzi Niya and other contributors.
+PreviewMarkdown’s app extensions contain [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown) by Simon Fairbairn and other contributors, and [YamlSwift](https://github.com/behrang/YamlSwift) by Behrang Noruzi Niya and other contributors.

 ## Release Notes ##

-- 1.3.0 *Unreleased*
+- 1.3.0 *9 May 2021*
     - Add optional presentation of YAML front matter to previews.
     - Recode Thumbnailer to make it thread safe: this should prevent crashes leading to generic or editor-specific thumbnail icons being seen.
     - Update user-agent string.